 - Vancouver Division website is www.rcmpveteransvancouver.com

-- Scarlet and Gold newsletter is sent out nine times a year and is posted on our website.
-RCMP Quick Update is sent out twice a month to our Division members and others and is posted on our website.
+- RCMP Quick Update is sent out twice a month to our Division members and others and is posted on our website.

 - Email address: email@example.com

 The RCMP Veterans, Vancouver Division, is actively involved in both regular and information meetings.
-Scheduled throughout the year, are luncheon meetings in which approximately 40 Veterans attend on a regular basis.
+Scheduled throughout the year, are luncheon meetings, held on the third Thursday of the month, in which approximately 40 Veterans attend on a regular basis.
 Our annual Christmas Levee is a very popular event with over 100 Veterans regularly in attendance.
 In 2018, our Division Levee was dedicated to the “Bruce Denniston Bone Marrow Society” which celebrated its 30th year since inception.
 Also, the theme for the 2016 Levee was “RCMP Northern Service”, the 2015 Levee theme was “Musical Ride and Equestrian Trained Members” and in 2014 the Levee “Women of the Force” were honored.